Financial Independence Update – November 2019

 How are we going to draw down our portfolio?

-- In our 50s and 60s, spend income from this taxable account to cover retirement or semi-retirement expenses.
+- For Non-Registered (N) – in our 50s and 60s, spend income from this taxable account to cover retirement or semi-retirement expenses and draw it down over time.

-- After our all RRSP and/or RRIF assets are gone, wind down the tax liability that is our non-registered investments.
+- RRSPs (R) – make strategic withdrawals in our 50s and 60s.
+After our all RRSP and/or RRIF assets are gone, wind down the tax liability that is our non-registered investments.
+See above.

-- By our early 70s, exhaust all non-registered assets – leaving workplace pensions, government benefits, and our TFSAs “until the end”.
+- TFSAs (T) – by our early 70s, exhaust all non-registered assets – leaving workplace pensions, government benefits, and our TFSAs “until the end”.

 The path to FI is unpredictable but remains a goal